 Performance Modelling

-This course runs in Semester 1 on Tuesdays and Fridays at 12:10.
+This course runs in Semester 1 on Mondays and Thursdays at 10:00.

 You can find some useful mathematical background material for the course here.